GnorpLabs/GnorpCharts/charts/astroneer/README.md

 ## Config

-Used environment variables to create the ini so secrets can be auto generated added to ini via init container.
+Used environment variables to create the AstroServerSettings.ini so secrets can be auto generated added to ini via init container.

 configmap version: